kfran127/os-ticket-prereqs/README.md

-<p><strong>Step 6</strong>: Open IIS as an administrator by searching for "IIS Manager" and selecting "Run as Administrator."
+<p><strong>Configure IIS and Install osTicket Step 6</strong>: Open IIS as an administrator by searching for "IIS Manager" and selecting "Run as Administrator."
 Next, register PHP in IIS by navigating to "PHP Manager" and setting the path to "C:\PHP\php-cgi.exe".
 Once PHP is registered, reload IIS by stopping and starting the server through IIS Manager.</p>

 <p>Afterward, install osTicket v1.15.8.
 Go to the "osTicket-Installation-Files" folder on your desktop, unzip "osTicket-v1.15.8.zip," and copy the "upload" folder into "C:\inetpub\wwwroot."
 Rename the "upload" folder to "osTicket."
 Once renamed, reload IIS again by stopping and starting the server.</p>